guillain/CoreBot-framework/doc/controller.md

 It's here where you can allow only 1:1 dialog or maybe only group chat.

 To do that, three methods:
-- *hears*: specific message pattern, loaded during the init
+- *hears*: message pattern and context validation, loaded during the init
 - *on*: group event categorization, loaded during the init
-- *action*: action to execute, loaded dynamically
+- *action*: action to execute, loaded by the *on* controller

 ## Loading
 The hears and on controllers are loaded during the bot initialization with the [loader](./controller/loader.js) script.
-The action controller are loaded during the execution.
+The action controllers are loaded after an On controller evenet.

 The first check is to know if the controller is activate or not and depending of the global, specific or default configuration the controller